Duearity: Products and market

 Duearity is focusing its products on white noise and tinnitus retraining therapy, which has been shown to be effective in a variety of research studies.

 Since 2020, Duearity has been developing the world's smallest and most flexible tinnitus aid that emits white noise through bone conduction technology.
-It is a patented medtech CE class IIa product.
-It is a non-invasive device that attaches behind the ears and keeps the ear canals free.
-The device will be launched in Europe once it receives a CE marking and in the USA once it receives FDA approval.
+It is a patented medtech CE class IIa product with FDA 510(k) clearance in the U.S. It is a non-invasive device that attaches behind the ears and keeps the ear canals free.

-Duearity is also developing a patented software solution for analysing tinnitus and managing its symptoms.
-The company observes strong interest in the solution from researchers, audiologists and otorhinolaryngologists.
-As of 2022, it is not yet available on the market.
+Duearity is also developing a software for analysing tinnitus and managing its symptoms.
+The company observes strong interest from researchers, audiologists and otorhinolaryngologists.